jmayereup/tj-quiz-element/README.md

 ---text
 Once upon a time, in a small village, there lived a young girl who discovered a magical book that could transport her to different worlds.
 ---vocab-2
+---vocab-2
-transport: to carry or move from one place to another, magical: having special powers
+transport: to carry or move from one place to another
+magical: having special powers
 ---audio
 audio-src = https://example.com/story-audio.mp3
 ---questions-1